 To make Gordon Ramsay egg benedict, prepare the hollandaise by whisking eggs with slight vinegar in them.
 Gently poach the eggs.
 Cook ham for about 5-6 minutes on medium heat and place them over halved slices of muffins.
 Place poached eggs and hollandaise on top.
 Sprinkle some salt and pepper.

 Below are the step-by-step instructions to make Gordon Ramsay egg benedict.
 Have a look at the video provided below.
 Also, don’t forget to rate the recipe and share it with your friends and family.
 You can also save for later or some special occasion breakfasts.
+But before you jump to the recipe card, check out some other Gordon Ramsay’s recipes.

 Gordon Ramsay Egg Benedict Recipe